 - Perform a fall risk walk-through.
 Seemingly harmless items in the house can obscure a hidden danger for seniors.
 Take a walk through the older adult’s house to check for throw rugs, low tables or other furniture, missing handrails along the stairways, insufficient lighting, and any clutter obstructing walking paths.

 - Call Live Free Home Health Care.
 Our professional care staff are available to perform a fall safety assessment to look for and then make suggestions for changes to lessen fall risk.
 We can also assist with mobility, safe showering/bathing and transfers, medication reminders, and a variety of other services to help keep seniors safe from falls.

 If a senior does have a fall, even if it did not result in injury, contact his or her doctor for an assessment and further recommendations to prevent another fall.

 For a complimentary in-home assessment, connect with Live Free Home Health Care’s aging care experts any time at 603-217-0149.
-We are able to create a customized plan of care to manage any challenges and to make life safer and more fulfilling for seniors who need care at home in Bristol, New Hampshire or the surrounding communities.
+We are able to create a customized plan of care to manage any challenges and to make life safer and more fulfilling for seniors who need senior care in Concord, New Hampshire or the surrounding communities.